About The Show

 Ringing with the unparalleled music of the era, "Aquarius" is a sprawling work of historical fiction that begins two years before the 1969 Tate-LaBianca murders.
 It's a shocking thriller, a nuanced character drama and, in the end, the story of how we became who we are today.

 Writer John McNamara ("In Plain Sight") serves as executive producer with Marty Adelstein ("Prison Break"), David Duchovny and Melanie Greene.
-"Aquarius" is a production of Tomorrow Studios.
+"Aquarius" is a production of Tomorrow Studios, a joint partnership between Marty Adelstein and ITV Studios.